Astemes/astemes-lunit/docs/20_Framework Architecture/Framework Architecture.md

 Tests are evaluated by one or more assertions called in the test method.
 The assertions are available from the LUnit palette and the quick drop menu.
+Assertions are evalueated when the test case executes and the result of the assertions are reported by the framework.
+Multiple assertions may be used in a single test method and results from all assertions will be available in the test report.
+A test case will fail if one or more of the assertions fail.
+Likewise a test case will produce an error result if one or more of the assertions receives an error on the `Error In` terminal.

 ![LUnit Palette](img/LUnit_palette.PNG)